 Always Inn San Clemente Bed & Breakfast – This cosy B&B located in San Clemente is an excellent place to stay in the geographical halfway point between San Diego and Los Angeles.
 They have a few clean and comfortable rooms on offer, are located close to the beach, and have a hearty breakfast included in the nightly rate.
 Click here to see their latest prices

 Airbnb – If traditional hotels and B&B’s aren’t quite your speed, then Airbnb might be a great choice for you.
 There are numerous properties available that will suit any personality and budget such as this cosy beach bungalow!
-If you’re new to Airbnb, click here to get up to $40 off your first stay!
+Click here to see the best Airbnbs in California.

 Not quite what you’re looking for?
 Click here to browse other hotels

 While you could easily drive from Los Angeles to San Diego in 2 two to three hours along the 5 freeway, there are numerous fun and interesting stops to make if you take the time venture off the interstate.

 Are you planning to drive from San Diego to Los Angeles or vice versa?
 Have you made this drive?
 Let us know in the comments!